 During the interview, the Business Value-Oriented People Management (BVOPPM) office representatives ensure that all discussions, test sessions, or demonstrations are relative to the position and are conducted positively and openly.

-The organization may need to define the characteristics, skills, behavior, and personality of the desired personnel.
+The organization may need to determine the characteristics, skills, behavior, and personality of the desired personnel.
 The Business Value-Oriented People Management (BVOPPM) office participates in defining these attributes together with other offices and makes plans for hiring needed individuals.

 The BVOPPM office representatives may participate in the following activities related to the new members of the organization: